How to Cold Call: The Complete Guide for Sales Reps

 Practice Makes the Difference

-Here's how to build your cold calling muscle:
+Here's how to build the muscle:

 - Write your scripts for opener, discovery, and common objections

-- Practice out loud — reading silently doesn't build muscle memory
+- Practice out loud.
+Reading silently doesn't build muscle memory

 - Record yourself and listen back for filler words and tone